Terabuck/osimis-webviewer-plugin/README.md

 ## Installation & Usage

-The last stable version is available on the [Osimis website](http://www.osimis.io/en/download.html).
+The latest stable version is available on the [Osimis website](http://www.osimis.io/en/download.html).
 We recommend to download the binaries for Windows and Mac OS X & the docker image for Linux.

-Other versions (including unstables) are available [as docker images](https://hub.docker.com/r/osimis/orthanc-webviewer-plugin/builds/) as well.

 [This article](http://www.osimis.io/en/blog/2016/06/03/deploy-Orthanc-on-a-PC-in-38-seconds.html) details the installation process on Windows.